kevgo/tricorder/README.md

 # Tricorder

-Tricorder maximizes the utility of automated code smell checks for software development.
+Tricorder maximizes the utility of code quality tooling for software development.
 It downloads and runs all applicable linters and formatters.
 It provides specific support
-for all phases of the software development lifecycle.
+for typical phases of the software development lifecycle.
 It aggressively optimizes for getting results as quickly as possible.

 ## Demo